Baton Rouge Workers’ Comp Lawyer: Legal Advice On Compensation For Workplace Injuries

 When you file for workers’ compensation in Baton Rouge, you need to back up your claim with as much proof as you can.
 During your consultation with our team, we will ask you about possible witnesses and the time and place where your injury occurred.

-For a successful claim and maximum medical benefits, we’ll help you report your injury to your employer as soon as possible.
-If another person is responsible for your accident, an attorney from our law firm can help you to determine their level of fault and to file a suit against them.
+For a claim to be successful and see maximum compensation, you will need to report your injury to your employer within 30 days of the occurrence.
+If another employee or party is responsible for your accident, an attorney from our injury law firm can help you to determine their level of fault and to file a suit against said parties as well.

 After you’ve submitted the incident details and your claim for workers’ compensation, you may be asked by your employer to undergo a medical examination.
-This examination will assess at the extent of your injuries and whether your employer should give you workers’ compensation.
+This examination will assess the extent of your injuries and determine whether your employer is entitled to providing workers’ compensation benefits.
 It will also help determine when you may be fit to return to work.

-Bear in mind that workers’ compensation is a claim that acts as a form of insurance, so you should still be paid your regular wages and receive medical benefits while you recover from your personal injury.
+Bear in mind that workers’ compensation is a claim that acts as a form of insurance, so you should still be paid your regular wages and receive medical benefits while you recover from your accident.

 What Am I Entitled To Under Workers’ Compensation?

 Under Louisiana law for workers’ compensation, your insurance is undertaken entirely by your employer and can’t be deducted from your payroll.
 Apart from having most – if not all – of your wages paid out while you recover, the law provides that you are entitled to necessary medical testing.
 If your employer refuses to pay your wages or deducts insurance from your salary, don’t hesitate to contact an attorney to step in on your behalf.

 Biased Medical Examinations Can Reduce Workers’ Compensation For Personal Injury